-Gathering Waters' 2018 Wisconsin Land Trust Conference brought together nearly 100 land trust staff, board members, volunteers, partners, and industry experts to learn, network, exchange ideas, and have some good old-fashioned fun.
+Gathering Waters' 2018 Wisconsin Land Trust Conference brought together more than 80 land trust staff, board members, volunteers, partners, and industry experts to learn, network, exchange ideas, and have some good old-fashioned fun.

 During the three-day event, held March 8 - 10, 2018, at the Stoney Creek Hotel and Conference Center in Onalaska, Wisconsin, conference participants:

 - Celebrated land conservation and had fun—including a competitive dessert potluck competition!

 - Networked with land-trust community peers.

 - Enjoyed a beautiful, guided hike through the Mathy Quarry, protected by Mississippi Valley Conservancy.